Fires shut Sequoia National Park, could threaten huge trees

 SEQUOIA NATIONAL PARK, Calif.
-(AP) — Sequoia National Park was shut down and its namesake gigantic trees were potentially threatened Tuesday as two forest fires burned in steep and dangerous terrain in California’s Sierra Nevada.
+(AP) — Sequoia National Park is shut down, its namesake gigantic trees potentially threatened by two forest fires burning in steep and dangerous terrain in California’s Sierra Nevada.

-Both fires were projected to advance in the direction of Giant Forest, home to more than 2,000 giant sequoias including the General Sherman Tree, the largest tree on Earth by volume.
+Both fires were projected to advance in the direction of Giant Forest, home to more than 2,000 giant sequoias including the General Sherman Tree, which is the largest tree on Earth by volume.

 The massive sequoias grow on the western slope of the Sierra Nevada.
 The General Sherman Tree stands 275 feet (83.8 meters) and is over 36 feet (11 meters) in diameter at the base, according to the U.S. National Park Service.

-“There’s no imminent threat to Giant Forest but that is a potential,” said Mark Ruggiero, fire information officer for Sequoia and Kings Canyon national parks.
+“There’s no imminent threat to Giant Forest but that is a potential,” Mark Ruggiero, fire information officer for Sequoia and Kings Canyon national parks, said Tuesday.

 Ruggiero estimated that the closest flames were about a mile (1.6 kilometers) from the grove.
 Sequoia headquarters personnel, about 75 people, were being evacuated, he said.

 The Colony and Paradise fires, named for locations where they started, were ignited by lightning last week and were being battled collectively under the name of the KNP Complex.
-Their combined sizes grew to more than 4.7 square miles (12 square kilometers).
+Their combined sizes grew to more than nine square miles (24 square kilometers) late Tuesday, with fire jumping over the Generals Highway.

 All park facilities were already closed and wilderness trailhead permits had been canceled.
 The Silver City retreat and the summer cabins of Cabin Cove were under evacuation orders.
 Part of the community of Three Rivers outside the park entrance was under an evacuation warning.